UGL Rail: UGL Unipart

 UGL Rail has been responsible for the maintenance of all of CityRail's EMU fleet at Maintrain, Auburn since March 1994 following the closure of Electric Carriage Workshops and Eveleigh Carriage Workshops.
-In the early 1990s A Goninan & Co refurbished S and V sets at Broadmeadow as part of the Citydecker program.
+In the early 1990s, A Goninan & Co refurbished S and V sets at Broadmeadow as part of the Citydecker program.

-Since December 2011 UGL Unipart, a 70:30 joint venture with Unipart, has maintained most of CityRail and later Sydney Trains and NSW TrainLink's EMU fleet.
+Since December 2011, UGL Unipart, a 70:30 joint venture with Unipart, has maintained most of CityRail and later Sydney Trains and NSW TrainLink's EMU fleet.

 Maintenance on H sets was initially carried out at Eveleigh but from 2018 is done at other depots with major work done at Maintrain, Auburn as for other types of Sydney Trains sets.
 The contract to maintain 1,050 Sydney Trains carriages including H and V sets was extended for two years from 1 July 2019.

 Country Regional Network

 UGL Rail has been responsible for maintaining the NSW Country Regional Network since January 2022.
+It took over from John Holland Group.